Mao people (India)

-The Mao people, are a Tibeto-Burman major ethnic group constituting the Nagas inhabiting the northern part of Manipur and some parts of Nagaland in Northeast India.
+The Mao people are a Tibeto-Burman major ethnic group constituting the Nagas inhabiting Nagaland in Northeast India.

 Language

 George van Driem put the Mao language as one of the Angami-Pochuri languages, classified as an independent branch of the Tibeto-Burman languages.
-Although classification differs in most other accounts, it is considered as one of the languages forming the Naga genus of the Tibeto-Burman subfamily of the Sino-Tibetan family.
+Mao forms part of the Naga genus of the Tibeto-Burman subfamily of the Sino-Tibetan family.
 It displays a lot of variations in tonality, spelling and pronunciation among the Mao villages, suggesting a lack of interaction in the past.
 Many of the physical and metaphysical objects are referred to by different names by different villages.
 The degree of variation gets considerably widened with the neighbouring dialect groups such as the Poumai and the Angami, although the Maos can inter-communicate fully with many of the villages in the Poumai group and to a certain extent in the Angami group.

 In popular Mao folklore, there is a story transmitted through an old folksong which says that each of the three brothers descended from the first man was given a language and a script scrolled on three different materials by their father.
 The eldest son was given the script scrolled on a bark, the middle one on a bamboo culm sheath and the youngest on a hide.
 As the youngest of the brothers, the forefather of the Nagas did not understand the significance of having a script and casually tucked away the scroll at the side of his bed.
 Over time, the scroll was lost and the Nagas lost a major tool in the advancement of knowledge.
 Since the script was scrolled on a hide, it was thought that the scroll was nibbled away by mice.
 Later, suspicion arose that the two older brothers might have conspired to deprive their brother of the script as later interactions among the brothers showed the reluctance of the two older siblings to accept their youngest brother as an equal.

 Similar stories are shared by many of the unrelated ethnic groups such as the Khasis, Kukis and several Naga people.
 A very persuasive hypothesis is that "these stories represent a tribal memory of time when they were associated with a literate civilization, perhaps in Southeast Asia or China, before their migration to India.
 Being peripheral to that civilization, they were unable to preserve its literacy skills once their migrations began."